alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 `From` defers a function. `Pure` puts an already-computed value into `IO<T>`; it does not execute an effect or extract anything from `IO<T>`. `Map` applies pure logic to the eventual value, while `FlatMap` is for the dependent case where the next step also returns `IO`. `Run` executes the stored recipe.

 This implementation is intentionally a toy.
 It is synchronous, and C# cannot enforce that constructing an `IO<T>` should represent computation rather than execute it immediately.
-A standalone wrapper like this also does not make the rest of C# effect-aware or suddenly idiomatic for this style.
-It also skips scoped resource cleanup.
-If a computation needs a stream, file handle, or database connection, the usual approach is to keep acquisition, use, and disposal together with a `Using`-style combinator instead of opening the resource in one place and disposing it somewhere unrelated.

 `Pure` also does not defer evaluation of its argument.
 This performs the read before `Pure` is called: